 This is the first page covering the letter "G"

-Bob Gallion "Out Of A Honky Tonk" (Bear Family, 2000)
+Bob Gallion "Out Of A Honky Tonk" (Bear Family Records, 2000)

 Nice one.
-Ohioan Bob Gallion was an anomalous kind of honky-tonker -- he sounds a lot like Mickey Gilley, with a strong hint of Ernest Tubb's vocal roughness thrown in for good measure.
+Kentucky-born Bob Gallion was an anomalous kind of honky-tonker -- he sounds a lot like Mickey Gilley, with a strong hint of Ernest Tubb's vocal roughness thrown in for good measure.
 Though a little untamable (this disc is full of late '50s efforts to frame him in a "pop" or rockabilly context), Gallion had a very comfortable presence and a swinging feel to his work.
 This album gathers together all of Gallion's work for the MGM label, much of it co-written with his songwriting partner, Luke McDaniel, who recently was given a Bear Family retrospective of his own.
 Anyway, this is a really good collection of cool old country, with its toes just dabbling in the rockabilly and teen-pop tides.
 Special treats: Gallion's 1959 version of the Patsy Cline hit, "This Should Go On Forever," and the divorce saga, "You Take The Tables, I'll Take The Chairs."
 Recommended!

-Hank "Sugarfoot" Garland "Sugarfoot Rag" (Bear Family, 1992)
+Hank "Sugarfoot" Garland "Sugarfoot Rag" (Bear Family Records, 1992)

-Solo studio work by the hotshot guitarist whose picking made songs like "Sugarfoot Rag" so irresistably catchy.
+Solo studio work by the hotshot guitarist whose picking made songs like "Sugarfoot Rag" so irresistibly catchy.
 This disc is pretty much only for diehard fans of instrumental pop, though a couple of tracks are as boisterous and fun as his work with Foley.
 For the most part this CD is an attempt to document how Garland was a serious jazz enthusiast -- not my cup of tea, but it might be yours.
 Includes a couple of (nice) vocal tracks as well.

 Red Garrett "Complete Hillbilly Collection" (Binge Discs, 2006)

-George & Earl "Better Stop, Look And Listen" (Bear Family, 2011)
+George & Earl "Better Stop, Look And Listen" (Bear Family Records, 2011)

 A cool and much-welcomed reissue of a fab hillbilly record that I've had for years on vinyl, with new material added for the digital age...
 The 1950's duo of George McCormick and Earl Aycock only released about a dozen tracks together, all of which are included here, along with an equal amount from McCormick working solo.
 It's great hard country harmony, with an uptempo bounce that took the stolid sound of the Delmore Brothers and gave it a little extra pep.
 If you're a fan of the "brother act" sound that passed from the Delmores and the Blue Sky Boys, through to the Louvins and the Everly Brothers -- or if you just like good old-fashioned twang -- you'll definitely want to check this out as well...
 Great stuff!